AP FACT CHECK: Trump's unjustified boast about US nuke power

 While the U.S. has daunting nuclear power, the Pentagon’s program has been beset with morale, training, discipline and resource problems.
 And the modernization effort that started under former President Barack Obama hasn’t been altered by the Trump administration.

+TRUMP: “My first order as President was to renovate and modernize our nuclear arsenal.
+It is now far stronger and more powerful than ever before.”

-Trump ordered a new review of the U.S. nuclear posture, in an executive order in January.
-It said the review should ensure America’s nuclear deterrent is robust, ready and tailored to address 21st century threats.
+THE FACTS: Trump did order a new review of the U.S. nuclear posture, in an executive order in January.
+The order said the review should ensure America’s nuclear deterrent is robust, ready and tailored to address 21st century threats.

 But the review isn’t complete.
 There have been no significant changes in America’s nuclear power as a result.